 OpenAI unveils its first custom chip, built by Broadcom(techcrunch.com)

-tl;dr: OpenAI announced "Jalapeño," its first custom inference chip, developed with Broadcom and reportedly designed with help from OpenAI's own AI models.
-The chip targets inference workloads (not training) and claims significantly better performance-per-watt than current alternatives, following a similar custom-silicon path taken by Google and Amazon to reduce Nvidia dependence.
-Training-heavy workloads will likely remain on Nvidia GPUs, but cutting inference costs could meaningfully improve OpenAI's economics.
+tl;dr: OpenAI announced its first custom inference chip, codenamed Jalapeño, developed with Broadcom and reportedly designed with help from OpenAI's own AI models.
+The chip targets inference workloads (not training) and claims significantly better performance-per-watt than current alternatives, aimed at reducing reliance on Nvidia GPUs and cutting operating costs for running models like Codex.
+It follows similar custom-silicon moves by Google and Amazon, and is still in testing.

 HN Discussion:

-• Skeptical that AI-assisted chip design claim is more than marketing fluff
+• Skepticism that AI-assisted design claim is meaningful rather than marketing fluff